Emberwalker/DI-Explained/docs/3-practical.md

 class ClickerWebSocket @Inject constructor(private val handler: IClickerHandler) { ... }
 ```

-As you can see, it does slightly complicate the class signature, but this partially because we're defining class fields
+As you can see, it does slightly complicate the class signature, but this is partially because we're defining class
-in the constructor, as is the Kotlin style.
-In Java, you would apply `@Inject` to your constructor method instead:
+fields in the constructor, as is the Kotlin style.
+In Java, you would apply `@Inject` to your constructor method
+instead:
 ```java
 @Inject
 public ClickerWebSocket(IClickerHandler handler) {